hbctraining/variant_analysis/lessons/04_fastqc.md

 The `-p` option for `mkdir` does two things:

-1) It will make any parent directories necessary
+1. It will make any parent directories necessary

-2) If the directory already exits it will not return an warning message.
+2. If the directory already exists it will not return an warning message.

-Now we can run `FastQC`:
+Now we can add the code to run `FastQC`, an use the variables we had created:

 ```
 # Run FastQC